klepikhina/klepikhina.github.io/bike_log/_posts/2024-7-5-ThunderMountain.md

 title: Thunder Mountain Loop, Kirkwood, CA | 11.7mi, 2480ft
 ---

-Starting at 2pm during a heat wave, even in the mountain, is not the best idea.
+Starting at 2pm during a heat wave, even in the mountains, is not the best idea.
 We did it anyway!
 Overall, a gorgeous loop.

 Castle Rock Trail was tricky to find in places at the start due to a large burn area.
 Pedaling in soft ash in very hot dry air was not the best, but the views at the top of this section were lovely.